sc0ttj/component/README.md

 }
 ```

+If using `style()`, the CSS will be auto-prefixed with the `id` or CSS `class` of the components container, when the component is first added to the page using `foo.render('.container')`.

-If a component with a defined `style()` is added to a page with `foo.render('.container')`, the CSS is prefixed with the `id` or `className` of its container. _This CSS "auto-scoping" will prevent a components styles affecting other parts on the page_.
+_This CSS "auto-scoping" will prevent a components styles affecting other parts on the page_.
 It also keeps your component CSS clean - no need to prefix anything with a unique ID or class yourself.

-If your container has no class or id attributes, then a unique string, `foo.uid`, will be used instead.
+- If your container has no class or id attributes, then a unique string, `foo.uid`, will be used instead.

-You can disable automatic CSS "scoping"/prefixing by using `foo.scopedCss = false`.
+- You can disable automatic CSS "scoping"/prefixing by using `foo.scopedCss = false`.

-When rendering your component in NodeJS, or using `toString()`, your CSS will **not** be auto prefixed.
+- When rendering your component in NodeJS, or using `foo.toString()`, your CSS will **not** be auto prefixed.

 To see `style()` in use, see [examples/usage-in-browser.html](examples/usage-in-browser.html)